Spine Stretch

 Instructions

-• Begin by sitting on the floor with your legs extended straight in front of you, feet flexed and hip-width apart.
+• Sit on an exercise mat with both legs extended in front of you, feet flexed, and the legs about hip-width apart.

 Tips & Tricks